Envy

 Envy is an emotion which occurs when a person lacks another's quality, skill, achievement, or possession and either desires it or wishes that the other lacked it.
+Envy can also refer to the wish for another person to lack something one already possesses so as to remove the equality of possession between both parties.

 Aristotle defined envy as pain at the sight of another's good fortune, stirred by "those who have what we ought to have".
 Bertrand Russell said that envy was one of the most potent causes of unhappiness.
 Recent research considered the conditions under which it occurs, how people deal with it, and whether it can inspire people to emulate those they envy.

+Jealousy differs from envy in that jealousy is usually focused on emotional relationships and the fear of losing them, and envy is focused on a desire for other people's things or situations.

 Types of envy

 Some languages, such as Dutch, distinguish between "benign envy" (benijden in Dutch) and "malicious envy" (afgunst), pointing to the possibility that there are two subtypes of envy.
-Research shows that malicious envy is an unpleasant emotion that causes the envious person to want to bring down the better-off even at their own cost, while benign envy involves recognition of other's being better-off, but causes the person to aspire to be as good.
+Research shows that malicious envy is an unpleasant emotion that causes the envious person to want to bring down the better-off even at their own cost, while benign envy involves recognition of others being better-off, but causes the person to aspire to be as good.
 Benign envy is still a negative emotion in the sense that it feels unpleasant.
 According to researchers, benign envy can provide emulation, improvement motivation, positive thoughts about the other person, and admiration.
 This type of envy, if dealt with correctly, can positively affect a person's future by motivating them to be a better person and to succeed.

 There is some discussion on whether the subtypes should be seen as distinct forms of envy, as some argue that the action tendencies (to damage someone else's position for malicious envy and to improve one's own position for benign envy) are not part of how the emotion is defined, while others think action tendencies are an integral part of an emotion.
-Those that do not think subtypes of envy exist argue that the situation affects how envy leads to behavior; while those that do think subtypes exist think that the situation affects which subtype of envy is experienced.
+Those who do not think subtypes of envy exist argue that the situation affects how envy leads to behavior; while those who do think subtypes exist think that the situation affects which subtype of envy is experienced.